 The iron used to solder must be of a high enough wattage to readily melt the solder and be able to reheat fast enough to maintain the necessary melting temperature.
 The tip can't be so small it can't maintain the heat nor so big it covers more area than wanted.

-Most temperature controlled irons seem to be produced in 100 watts or more.
+Most temperature controlled irons seem to be produced in 100 watts or higher.
 These internally temperature controlled irons maintain a constant temperature.
-These are normally supplied with a 700F° bit (number 7) and are sufficient to melt the solder without long recovery times.
+They are normally supplied with a 700F° bit (number 7) and is sufficient to melt the solder without long recovery times.
 You can obtain bits of different temperature ratings, commonly 800F° and 600F°.
-You can also use several sizes of tips for different detail of work.
+You can also several sizes of tips for different detail of work.